 LSD may seem safe, because it has no physically addictive qualities.
 However it is psychologically addictive, and tolerance develops quickly.
-This may not produce negative consequences initially, but LSD can be dangerous with excessive use due to its unpredictable effects,.
+This may not produce negative consequences initially, but LSD can be dangerous with excessive use due to its unpredictable effects.

-Effects of Taking LSD
+Physical and Psychological Effects of Taking LSD

 - Increased heart rate

 High doses of LSD can cause the following psychological effects: